jeku001/CBK_APP/README.md

    - Obtain the `app.exe` file for Windows or `app` for Linux, located in the `win_app` and `linux_app` directories respectively.

 2. **Run the executable**
-   - For Windows, double-click `app.exe` to launch the application.
+   - double-click `app.exe` or 'app' to launch the application.
-   - For Linux, navigate to the `linux_app` directory and run `./app` from the terminal.

 3. **System Requirements**
-   - Windows 8 or later, or a modern Linux distribution (e.g., Ubuntu 20.04+).
    - At least 8GB of RAM (recommended for larger datasets).
-   - Python 3.9+ with `matplotlib` and `pandas` installed (if using the source code).
+   - A quad-core processor (4 cores) or higher is recommended for efficient parallel processing.
+   -
 ---

 ## Using the Application